igoramadas/expresser/plugins/mailer/README.md

-# Expresser: Cron
+# Expresser: Mailer

-Task scheduler plugin for Expresser apps.
+Email (SMTP and REST) sender plugin for Expresser.